-- 7.17 Policy EN1 of the CS & P DPD states that proposals for new development should demonstrate that they will achieve a satisfactory relationship to adjoining properties avoiding significant harmful impact in terms of loss of privacy, daylight or sunlight, or overbearing effect due to bulk and proximity or outlook. - 7.18 The Council's Supplementary Planning document (SPD) on the Design of Residential Extensions and New Residential Development 2011 also provides guidance on these matters.
+- 7.20 The previous five storey building (17/01938/FUL) was refused in part due to the impact on the neighbouring properties.
+The reason stated: - The proposed development would, by reason of its bulk and close proximity to the two top floor flats in the southern elevation of Provident House to the north, would result in an unacceptable overbearing impact on these two flats causing a significant harmful impact in terms of loss of daylight and sunlight, contrary to policy EN1 b) of the Spelthorne Borough Core Strategy and Policies DPD 2009 and the Councils Supplementary Planning Document on Design of Residential Extensions and New Residential Development, 2011. - 7.21 Policy EN1 of the CS & P DPD states that proposals for new development should demonstrate that they will achieve a satisfactory relationship to adjoining properties avoiding significant harmful impact in terms of loss of privacy, daylight or sunlight, or overbearing effect due to bulk and proximity or outlook. - 7.22 The Council's Supplementary Planning document (SPD) on the Design of Residential Extensions and New Residential Development 2011 also provides guidance on these matters.
+This SPD guidance uses principles contained in the BRE document on planning for daylight and sunlight.
 Paragraph 123 of the draft NPPF is of particular significance in assessing this matter.
 It states that: